Mark Brennan (Neighbours): Departure (2011)

-In February 2011, it was announced that McGregor was to leave Neighbours after contract negotiations led to his role being written out of the show.
+In December 2010, it was announced that Mark would be upgraded to a regular character.
+However, in February 2011, it was announced that McGregor was to leave Neighbours after contract negotiations led to his role being written out of the show.
 A reporter for the Herald Sun said McGregor's contract had not been renewed after it expired.
 The reporter also said the McGregor wanted to pursue other acting opportunities.
 McGregor also wanted to pursue modelling opportunities in Europe and he explained, "It's been tough [on Neighbours].
 I didn't realise how many hours were involved, and I had to knock back so many modelling jobs."
 McGregor shot his final scenes in late April 2011.
 McGregor said Mark's exit storyline would see him forced out of Ramsay Street.
 He explained, "things get very difficult for Mark, and he's forced to make some tough decisions – both about his career and his feelings for Kate."
 Mark's departure unfolded during a real time episode, which was broadcast on 22 June 2011.
 Mark was forced to go into witness protection after he was stalked and threatened for exposing corruption within the police force.
 In a twist to the storyline, Mark was later said to have been killed.
 McGregor believed Mark could return in the future, saying "There have been plenty of other characters who've come back from the dead – but that's not to say I'd want to.
 But if Brennan ever does pop up again, I'd like to be asked first for the role."